This is my first project on Frontend Mentor and I am very curious what people think of my code. Thanks in advance for your reply!

 a bit wider and you will see the space of the bottom columns free up a bit and look nicer.Well done on the responsiveness, it looks good in both modes!

-2 - @thomaspalopoliSubmitted about 4 years ago
+2 - @thomaspalopoliSubmitted over 4 years ago

 I didn't know how to make the code fit also for the mobile layout.
 If you can help me with that I'd really appreciate !

-@chri55Posted about 4 years agoNice work, Thomas.
+@chri55Posted over 4 years agoNice work, Thomas.
 If you were to use a media query to change the flex direction of .boxes to be column at a certain point (at and below 750px would be my estimate), you can stack the boxes nicely.
 Then the inner boxes can also be allowed to take up more width.

 I also liked your solution for adding the tops of the boxes using a border color.
 Well done!

-1 - @rodrcastroSubmitted about 4 years ago
+1 - @rodrcastroSubmitted over 4 years ago

 Since this is my first ever challenge - and real world project - any feedback is invaluable.
 I struggled a lot and jumped through a ton of hoops to get to this final design, and I know it's not super close to the design, I also couldn't get mobile to work at all.